STHossain/sthossain.github.io/_pages/teaching.md

 ---

 *As a student I am thankful to all my teachers, who gave their best to support me, and honestly without them I would not be here.
-I am equally grateful to all my students who have taught me along the way.*

-*Here, I share some of the resources I’ve created throughout my teaching journey.
+I am equally grateful to all my students who have taught me along the way.
+Here, I share some of the resources I’ve created throughout my teaching journey.
 Please feel free to use them in any way you’d like.
-I’ve tried my best to make these notes as accurate as possible, but I know there may still be a few errors.
-If you happen to find any mistakes, I would truly appreciate your feedback.*
+I’ve tried my best to make then error free, but I know still there might be a few mistakes here and there.
+If you happen to find any, please let men know, thanks!*

-*Thank you so much!!*

 ---